kubernetes/website/content/zh/docs/reference/scheduling/config.md

 <!--
 A scheduling Profile allows you to configure the different stages of scheduling in the {{< glossary_tooltip text="kube-scheduler" term_id="kube-scheduler" >}}.
-Each stage is exposed in a extension point.
+Each stage is exposed in an extension point.
 Plugins provide scheduling behaviors by implementing one or more of these extension points.
 -->
 调度模板（Profile）允许你配置 {{< glossary_tooltip text="kube-scheduler" term_id="kube-scheduler" >}}